karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 #### Model fitting and evaluation

-The last step in the process-flow is to run the selected regressors against selected target features using the defined process-flow.
+The last step in the process-flow is to predict the selected target features using the defined process-flow.
 There are two model fitting and testing concepts implemented in the process-flow:

 - Dividing the dataset in train and test subsets, and
 - Cross validated (Kfold) iterative testing.